ESPN: Former services

+The Longhorn Network was a subscription television network that launched on August 26, 2011, focusing on events from the Texas Longhorns varsity sports teams of the University of Texas at Austin.
+It features events from the 20 sports sanctioned by the Texas athletic department, along with original programming (including historical, academic and cultural content).
+It was discontinued on June 30, 2024, a day before the Longhorns' move to the Southeastern Conference.

 International channels

 ESPN owns and operates regional channels in Brazil, Caribbean, Latin America, Netherlands, Oceania and Sub-Saharan Africa.
 In Canada, ESPN is a minority owner of The Sports Network (TSN) and the French-language Réseau des sports (RDS).
 ESPN also has a minority stake in J Sports in Japan.

-In popular culture

-As it grew in popularity ESPN became a part of popular culture.
-Many movies with a general sports theme will include ESPN announcers and programming their storylines.

-Many jokes have been made by comedians about fake obscure sports that are shown on ESPN.
-Dennis Miller mentioned watching "sumo rodeo," while George Carlin stated that ESPN showed "Australian dick wrestling."
-One of several Saturday Night Live sketches poking fun at the network features a fictional ESPN2 program called Scottish Soccer Hooligan Weekly, which includes a fake advertisement for "Senior Women's Beach Lacrosse."
+ESPN Bet

+ESPN moved into the sports betting scene in November 2023 with plans to launch their sportsbook app "ESPN Bet" on November 14.
+In a partnership with Penn Entertainment, ESPN Bet began in 17 states, and featured betting odds from their own sportsbook on their content.
+A mutual early termination of the agreement, and a new contract awarded to DraftKings commencing December 1, 2025, was announced on November 6, 2025.

 Criticism

-ESPN has been criticized for focusing too much on men's college and professional sports, and very little on women's sports or other extreme sports.
+ESPN has been criticized for focusing too much on men's college and professional sports (particularly the NBA and NFL), and very little on women's sports or extreme sports.
 Baseball, ice hockey, and soccer fans have also criticized ESPN for not giving their respective sports more coverage.
 Other criticism has focused on ethnicity in ESPN's varying mediated forms, as well as carriage fees and issues regarding the exportation of ESPN content.
 Some critics argue that ESPN's success is their ability to provide other enterprise and investigative sports news while competing with other hard sports-news-producing outlets such as Yahoo!
 Sports and Fox Sports.
 Some scholars have challenged ESPN's journalistic integrity, calling for an expanded standard of professionalism to prevent biased coverage and conflicts of interest.

-On October 8, 2019, Deadspin reported that an internal memo was sent to ESPN employees instructing them to avoid any political discussions regarding the People's Republic of China and Hong Kong in the aftermath of a tweet by Rockets general manager Daryl Morey.
+On October 8, 2019, Deadspin reported that an internal memo was sent to ESPN employees instructing them to avoid any political discussions regarding the People's Republic of China and Hong Kong in the aftermath of a tweet by Houston Rockets general manager Daryl Morey.